-An Appeals Committee made up of an administrator and faculty members will review all appeals, typically at the end of first semester and again during the last month of the school year.
-Notification of the outcome of the appeal will be sent by mail.
+An Appeals Committee made up of an administrator and faculty members will review all appeals on a monthly basis.
+Notification of the outcome of the appeal will be sent by mail/email.
 In some circumstances, the Appeals Committee may require a hearing with the student and/or parent.
 Such hearings will be held as soon as possible after review of the written appeal.

 If another appeal is necessary later in the school year, parents and students may not appeal additional dates previous to the date of the decision related to the earlier appeal(s).